SaadiyahCodes/SaadiyahCodes/README.md

 ---

-## 📈 Projects I've Built
+### 📈 Projects I've Built

-- **🧠 iPersona** – A virtual customer simulation system for Apple products using clustering, ML & GPT
+- **iPersona** – A virtual customer simulation system for Apple products using clustering, ML & GPT
-- **🎓 StarProfs** – A RAG-based chat app that matches students with professors from Rate My Professor using Pinecone
+- **StarProfs** – A RAG-based chat app that matches students with professors from Rate My Professor using Pinecone
-- **📚 AI Flashcard Generator** – Creates AI-generated flashcards from any topic using LLM, Material UI & Firebase
+- **AI Flashcard Generator** – Creates AI-generated flashcards from any topic using LLM, Material UI & Firebase

 ---